devrajsaini6310-sys/Power-BI-Project-1/README.md

 Reliance dashboard.md : The Power BI Service file to view Reports on Online.

-Reliance super store performance dashboard.pbix: The Power BI report file.
+Reliance super store performance dashboard.pbix: Power BI Desktop file.

 Reliance_super_store_data.xlsx : The dataset used for the report.